-The stately, still relatively new and recently expanded Collin County Courthouse is at 2100 Bloomdale Rd., McKinney, Texas, at the NW corner of Bloomdale Rd. and US 75/N. Central Expressway.
+The stately, still relatively new and recently expanded Collin County Courthouse is located at 2100 Bloomdale Rd., McKinney, Texas, at the NW corner of Bloomdale Rd., and US 75/N. Central Expressway.

-Directions: Traveling north on Central Expwy.
-(US 75), pass Hwy 380, take the Bloomdale Rd. exit (Exit 42B).
+Directions: Traveling North on Central Expwy., (US 75), pass Hwy.
+380, take the Bloomdale Rd., exit (Exit 42B).
 Turn left at the stop sign.
 The courthouse is located on the NW corner of US 75 & Bloomdale Rd.
-Traveling south on Central Expwy.
-(US 75) take the Weston Rd. exit (Exit 43).
-Stay on the service road approximately 2 miles to the stop sign.
-Turn right.
+Traveling South on Central Expwy., (US 75) take the Weston Rd., exit (Exit 43).
+Stay on the service road approximately 2 miles to the stop sign and turn right.
 The courthouse is located on the NW corner of US 75 & Bloomdale Rd.

-Parking is free in front of the Courthouse on the south side of the building, but is not covered.
-Prepare for a walk and bring an umbrella in inclement weather.
+Parking is free in front of the Courthouse on the south side of the building but is not covered.
+Prepare for a walk and bring an umbrella in case of inclement weather.

 Update 9-1-15: There are now eleven District Courts in Collin County.
-Note that all these Courts except the two newest ones, the 469th and 470th, are “General Jurisdiction” Courts, meaning the Judges hear mostly Criminal and Civil District Court matters.
-They will still be presiding over a few Family Law cases; however, the 469th and 470th are now designated as strictly Family Law Courts and will hear the majority of family law matters.
+Note that all these courts, except the two newest ones, the 469th and 470th, are “General Jurisdiction” courts, meaning the Judges will hear mostly Criminal and Civil District Court matters.
+They will still be presiding over a few Family Law cases; however, the 469th and 470th are now designated as strictly Family Law Courts and will hear the majority of Family Law matters.
 This means you may appear for your case only to find that another type of case is ahead of it which the court hears first.
-It has long been a tradition that the Courts set all their cases for 9:00 a.m.
-This means you may be on the docket with a number of other cases and you may or may not get heard at 9 a.m.; instead, it usually will be later that morning or even that afternoon before your case is reached.
-Thankfully, some of the courts are starting to use afternoon settings, finally.
-Each Court has a Coordinator.
+It has long been a tradition that the courts set all their cases for 9:00 a.m.
+This means you may be on the docket with a number of other cases and you may or may not get heard at 9:00 a.m.; instead, it usually will be later that morning or even that afternoon before your case is reached.
+Thankfully, some of the courts are starting to use afternoon settings.
+Each court has a Court Coordinator.
 The District Court Clerk’s Office is now centralized in the District Clerk’s Main Office on the first floor.
 Take a number!